 Cream the sugar and butter, add the eggs, then the flavoring.
 Fold in the flour, salt, and baking powder, the blueberries, and the raisins.
-Bake at 400 farenheit, until a cake tester comes out clean.
-Usually an hour, but depending on the oven it could be different.
+Bake at 400 Fahrenheit, until a cake tester comes out clean.
+Usually, an hour but depending on the oven it could be different.

 Take out and let cool.